WhiteHouse/buildmanager/README.md

   3. Do this:

         cd /path/to/my-site-repo
+        drush site-make ./site_make.mysite.yml --message="Update example distro to 7.x-1.3."

+     Helpful additional options provided by Drush:

+        # Use -v or --debug to see what drush is doing under the hood.
         drush site-make ./site_make.mysite.yml -v --message="Update example distro to 7.x-1.3."
+        drush site-make ./site_make.mysite.yml -v --debug --message="Update example distro to 7.x-1.3."

+        # Use --simulate to see the commands drush will execute when you run
+        # site make (without actually running it).
+        drush site-make ./site_make.mysite.yml --message="Update example distro to 7.x-1.3." --simulate

 Tips for including multiple make files in your build file
 ----------------------------------------------------------